Airline: Qatar Airways™ (QR)

 Since Qatar Airways award seats in and out of Sydney are rare, I set up automatic Oneworld searches on Award Nexus to find seats.
 After scheduling the searches to commence at the unlocking of the schedule, it took 3 months for 2 seats to unlock.

 However, even though the seats were unlocked, I had no choice of days — it was January 25 or nothing.
-Even in February of 2019, when I look through the entire booking schedule till February 2020, I can only find two seats on the last two days of February on either the A380 or new A350-1000 (which replaces the 777 on the Sydney route on October 28, 2019).
+Even in February of 2019, when I look through the entire booking schedule till February 2020, I can only find 2 seats on the last 2 days of February on either the A380 or new A350-1000 (which replaces the 777 on the Sydney route on October 28, 2019).

 At the Sydney Airport